PennyLaneAI/pennylane/doc/development/deprecations.rst

   - Deprecated in v0.34
   - Removed in v0.35

+* ``ClassicalShadow.entropy()`` no longer needs an ``atol`` keyword as a better method to estimate entropies from approximate density matrix reconstructions (with potentially negative eigenvalues) has been implemented.

+  - Deprecated in v0.34
+  - Removed in v0.35

 * Specifying ``control_values`` passed to ``qml.ctrl`` as a string is no longer supported.

   - Deprecated in v0.25